lumizila/TextAnalysisHw2B/README.md

   ### 2. Comparing the clustering results with different parameter k

-  I ran the code with 3 different values for k: 5, 10, 15
+  The code I wrote gives the user the opportunity to choose different values for: alpha, beta, minimum probability and number of topics (k clusters).
+Firstly I decided to keep everything the same except for the number of topics (k clusters).
+Therefore for this section 2, the values remaining the same are: alpha = 0.1; beta = 0.1; minimum probability = 0.5.
-  And my results of the clustering as well as discussion of differences for each k are discussed on the topics below.
+  And I ran the code with 3 different values for k: 5, 10, 15 My results of the clustering as well as discussion of differences for each k are discussed on the topics below.

   #### 2.1 Describing the results for each k.

   As mentioned before, I considered each tweet to be one document, so each cluster will contain multiple tweets.

   #### For K = 5